rikvandersanden/dburriss.github.io/_posts/2017-01-31-pretzel-blog-appveyor-deployment.md

 [Pretzel](https://github.com/Code52/pretzel) is a .NET based tool for generating a static, blog aware site.
 If you have used Jekyll, it is that without all the gem hell.
 Installing it locally is as easy as: `choco install pretzel`

 > Note that I used a plugin called [Pretzel.Categories](https://github.com/k94ll13nn3/Pretzel.Categories) to provide tag and category pages.
+You may need to explicitly add the dll to your repository as your global .gitignore may specify *.dll.  'git add .\_plugins\Pretzel.Categories.dll -f'

 # Approach